Skip to content

 Untitled

-Walid’s works do not seek to accuse but to awaken.
-Through atmospheric composition and symbolic imagery, he invites reflection on how individual choices echo within collective ecological realities.
-What emerges is not merely a portrait of crisis but an invitation — to rethink coexistence, to imagine tenderness within consumption, and to recognize the fragile continuity between human breath and the world that holds it.
+Walid’s works do not accuse but awaken.
+He invites viewers to consider how individual choices have ripple effects on collective ecological futures.
+What emerges is not only a portrait of crisis, but an invitation to imagine tenderness within consumption and to recognise the fragile thread that ties human breath to the world that keeps us alive.

 About Us